forcedotcom/source-deploy-retrieve/contributing/publishing.md

 1. Push your branch up with `git push origin <branchName>` and open the pull request for review.
 1. <b>Important:</b> When your PR has been approved, be sure to merge with the option `Rebase and Merge`.
 We do <b>not</b> want to squash these commits.

 In the event that a change was ported that wasn't ready for production, we would want to remove it from the port branch.
-To remove commit(s) from the port branch...
+To remove commit(s) from the port branch:

 1. Checkout branch portPR-v<version>.
 1. Run `git rebase -i HEAD~<NumberOfPortedCommits>`.
 For example: `git rebase -i HEAD~5`.